 Contents: Introducing queer futures, Elahe Haschemi Yekani, Eveline Kilian and Beatrice Michaelis; Section I Framing Activism, Adrian de Silva; No fat future?
 The uses of anti-social queer theory for fat activism, Francis Ray White; Cripping the visual: visual politics in crip queer activism, Heike Raab; Intersexualization and queer anarchist futures, Lena Eckert; Beyond the politics of inclusion: securitization and agential formations in Brazilian LGBT parades, Jan Simon Hutta; Pink prisons, rosy futures?
 The prison politics of the pink triangle, Dominique Grisard.
 Section II Beyond the Political?, Vojin Saša Vukadinovic; Race, sex, and the incommensurate: Gary Fisher with Eve Kosofsky Sedgwick, José Esteban Muñoz; The Third World queer, Bobby Benedicto; Queers in concrete: media and intervention, Amy Villarejo.
 Section III Ethical Challenges and the Lures of Normativity, Jens Borcherding; Queering the inorganic, Jeffrey J. Cohen; The queer ethic and the spirit of normativity, Roderick A. Ferguson; Queer betrayals, Jack Halberstam; Queer theory does it raw: the sociopolitical (un)intelligibility of barebackers’ bodies, Aidan T.A.
 Varney; Affirm survival: on queer strategies of resistance at queer funerals, Ingeborg Svensson; Index.

-About the Editor: Elahe Haschemi Yekani is University Assistant (Postdoc) at the Department of English at the University of Innsbruck, Austria.
+About the Editor: Elahe Haschemi Yekani is Professor of English Literature at the University of Flensburg, Germany.

 Eveline Kilian is Professor of English Literature and Culture and Co-Director of the Center for Transdisciplinary Gender Studies at Humboldt-Universität zu Berlin, Germany.